 Research in STEM education shows that the middle school years are critical to ignite and retain interest in the STEM subjects.
-Since sixth grade is the key entry point into middle school, it is the best year to focus on STEM education.
+Since sixth grade is the key entry point into middle school, it is the best year to focus on STEM and Computer Science education.

 The curriculum is based on ISTE’s National Educational Technology Standards for Students (NETS.S), the ACM K-12 Computer Science Model Curriculum (Level 1 recommendation for K-8), the Common Core State Standards in Mathematics for Grade 6, and the California Content standards in Visual arts for Grade 6 (art through technology section 2.6).
 The curriculum includes:

 (Written for my pledge for CSEd week Dec 9-15, 2012 )

 Should Kids Learn to Code in Grade School